Ed, Edd n Eddy: Music and title sequence

 Antonucci showed the theme song to the studios when first pitching the series, thinking it would be better than only looking at drawings.
 It was inspired by the Bob Crosby and The Bob Cats song "Big Noise from Winnetka," which was whistled, something Antonucci enjoyed doing as a child.
 Composed by Patric Caird, who created all the music in the series, Antonucci performed the whistling himself.
-The theme song was featured on the compilation album Cartoon Medley.
-The title sequence was created by Paul Boyd.
+Paul Boyd created the show's title sequence.
 The music of Ed, Edd, n Eddy is heavily influenced by 1930s and 1940s jazz and jump blues, rockabilly, boogie woogie, and the rock and roll of the 1950s.